-Another added bonus is the opportunity to socialize with other classmates through the Kitchn’s Instagram and Twitter accounts so it can really feel like a virtual version of a recreational cooking course.
+Another added bonus is the opportunity to socialize with other classmates through the Kitchn’s Instagram and Facebook accounts so it can really feel like a virtual version of a recreational cooking course.
 And, if you don’t want to commit to their full program, there are plenty of free, instructional videos and other resources on their websites, including visual guides on how to properly clean and organize your kitchen.

-By using various filters, you can select from shorter and longer videos on topics like baking, vegan cooking, Moroccan cooking, Thai cooking, Indian cooking, and healthy cooking.
+By using various filters, you can select shorter and longer videos on topics like baking, vegan cooking, Moroccan cooking, Thai cooking, Indian cooking, and healthy cooking.
 You can also browse by level (beginner, intermediate, or advanced).
 Instructor bios and their ratings are available, so you can weigh your options before signing up for a class.

 If you're interested in learning the basics, a course such as Essential Cooking Skills would be an ideal place to start.
 If you are focused on staying healthy, which is top of mind for many right now, check out Healthy Cooking Fundamentals.

 Many videos also come with bonus material that includes suggestions on tools and equipment useful in the kitchen.
 Udemy offers great deals with large sales on classes, as well as a selection of free content.
 Courses come with full, lifetime access when purchased and a 30-day, money-back guarantee.
-Prices generally range from $10 to $100.
+Prices generally range from $20 to $100.

-Widely recognized as the leading online culinary school among industry professionals and validated by the American Culinary Federation Education Foundation, Rouxbe offers a wide array of individual lessons, in addition to their professional certificate programs.
+Widely recognized as the leading online culinary school among industry professionals and validated by the American Culinary Federation Education Foundation, Rouxbe offers a wide array of individual lessons, in addition to its professional certificate programs.

 By signing up for the Rouxbe Membership, you gain access to 75 video lessons and hundreds of recipes with personalized instructor support.
 This allows you to learn about specific topics related to cooking, which you can do at your own pace.